zhangbo0037/com.unity.stat/README.md

 # com.unity.stat

-This is a custom package for mobile profilling based in Universal RP.
+This is a custom package for mobile profilling based in Universal Render Pipeline (URP).

 Using this package, you can realtimely check stats data directly in your device.